-- (e) If a presiding officer makes or receives a communication in violation of this section, if the communication is: - (1) if it is a written communication, the presiding officer shall make the communication a part of the hearing record and prepare and make part of the record a memorandum that contains the response of the presiding officer to the communication and the identity of the parties who communicated; or - (2) if it is a oral-verbal communication, the presiding officer must prepare a memorandum that contains the substance of the verbal communication, the response of the presiding officer, and the identity of the parties who communicated. - (f) If a communication prohibited by this section is made, the presiding officer shall notify all parties of the prohibited communication and permit parties to respond in writing within 15 days.
-Upon good cause shown, the presiding officer may permit additional testimony in response to the prohibited communication. - (g) While a proceeding is pending, there mayshall be no communication, direct or indirect, regarding the merits of any issue in the proceeding between the presiding officer and the agency head or other person or body to which the power to hear or decide in the proceeding is delegated.
-When the presiding officer is a member of an agency head that is a body of persons, however, the presiding officer may communicate with the other members of the agency head. - (h) If necessary to eliminate the effect of a communication received in violation of this section, a presiding officer may be disqualified, the portions of the record pertaining to the communication may be sealed by protective order, or other appropriate relief may be granted
+1 (1) written, the presiding officer shall make the communication a part of the 2 hearing record and prepare and make part of the record a memorandum that contains the 3 response of the presiding officer to the communication and the identity of the parties who 4 communicated; or

+5 (2) oral, the presiding officer must prepare a memorandum that contains the 6 substance of the verbal communication, the response of the presiding officer, and the identity of 7 the parties who communicated.

+8 (f) If a communication prohibited by this section is made, the presiding officer shall 9 notify all parties of the prohibited communication and permit parties to respond in writing within 10 15 days.
+Upon good cause shown, the presiding officer may permit additional testimony in 11 response to the prohibited communication.

+(g) While a proceeding is pending, there may be no communication, direct or indirect, regarding the merits of any issue in the proceeding between the presiding officer and the agency head or other person or body to which the power to hear or decide in the proceeding is delegated.
+When the presiding officer is a member of an agency head that is a body of persons, the presiding officer may communicate with the other members of the agency head.

+(h) If necessary to eliminate the effect of a communication received in violation of this section, a presiding officer may be disqualified, the portions of the record pertaining to the communication may be sealed by protective order, or other appropriate relief may be granted including dismissal of the application or other adverse ruling on the merits as a sanction.

 This section is not intended to be applied to communications made by or to a presiding officer or personal staff assistant regarding noncontroversial practice and procedure matters such as number of pleadings, number of copies or type of service.
-Communications related to contested procedural issues or motions are covered by Section 409(a).
+Communications related to

+- contested procedural issues or motions are covered by Section 409(a).
 Other communications not on the merits but related to security or to the credibility of a party or witness are covered by Section 409(a).
 See Matthew Zaheri Corp., Inc. v.
 New Motor Vehicle Board (1997) 55 Cal.
 App.
 4th 1305.
-However, this section goes further in permitting advice to the presiding officer from staff members on complex technical and scientific matters, but permits parties to reply to those staff communications.

-This section also provides another remedy besides disclosure and party reply.
-In a case where disclosure and reply are inadequate to cure or eliminate the effect of the ex parte contact, a protective order may be issued.
-The intent of authorizing the protective order is to keep the ex parte material from the successor presiding officer.
+However, this section goes further in permitting advice to the presiding officer from staff members on complex technical and scientific matters, but permits parties to reply to those staff communications. - 8 This section also provides another remedy besides disclosure and party reply.
+In a case 9 where disclosure and reply are inadequate to cure or eliminate the effect of the ex parte contact, a 10 protective order may be issued.
+The intent of authorizing the protective order is to keep the ex 11 parte material from the successor presiding officer.